OpenJobDescription/openjd-specifications/.github/ISSUE_TEMPLATE/rfc.md

 * **Pull Request**: (Add the URL to the pull request here.)
 * **Discussion Thread(s)**:
-    * (If there are discussion forum threads where this RFC has been discussed, then add URLs to those here.
-Otherwise, remove this bullet point.)
+    * (If there are discussion forum threads where this RFC has been discussed, then please add URLs to those here.
+You can remove this bullet point otherwise.)

 ## Description